 In particular, the Act made changes relating to counterfeit drugs.
 First, the Act amended the penalty provision at section 2320, replacing the term "counterfeit drug" with the phrase "drug that uses a counterfeit mark on or in connection with the drug."
 Second, the Act revised section 2320(f)(6) to define only the term "drug" instead of "counterfeit drug."
 The amended provision defines "drug" as "a drug, as defined in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 321)."
-The Act did not amend the definition of "counterfeit mark" contained in section 2230(f)(1), which provides that-

-the term "counterfeit mark" means-
+The Act did not amend the definition of "counterfeit mark" contained in the term "counterfeit mark" means-